-This lasagna soup is an easy soup recipe!
-This is the best lasagna soup recipe because it's simple but delicious.
-It has all of flavors of a pan of lasagna in a hearty, comforting soup.
+This lasagna soup is the best lasagna soup recipe because it’s simple but delicious.
+It has all of flavors of a pan of lasagna in a hearty, comforting bowl of soup.

 Is there any wrong way to eat lasagna?
 The flavors are so amazing that it makes a great dip, is fantastic as roll-ups, and can even make a simple 30 minute skillet dinner.